wasmCloud/wadm/README.md

 It's responsible for managing a set of application deployment specifications, monitoring the current state of an entire [lattice](https://wasmcloud.com/docs/reference/lattice/), and issuing the appropriate lattice control commands required to close the gap between observed and desired state.
-It is currently in an `alpha` release state and undergoing further rigor and testing approaching a production-ready `0.4` version.

-**Heads Up**

-Wadm is still in alpha as we continue to tie up a few loose ends.
-Below is a list of known issues/missing features to be aware of that we plan on addressing by the time we hit `0.4`:

-- The current scaling algorithm is a bit jittery and puts the "eventual" in eventual consistency.
-It will get to the right number of replicas, but may take a second.
-We've already identified a fix, but it is in the the wasmCloud host, so we'll need to update things there first
-- Full e2e tests.
-There are integration tests, but not full e2e tests in place yet
-- Full/updated documentation
-- More examples!

 ## Using wadm